warp-contracts/academy/warp-academy-docs/standards/tradeable-atomic-asset.md

 # Introduction

-Warp team has implemented `atomic-asset` standard in two languages Rust and Typescript.
+The Warp team has implemented `atomic-asset` and `tradeable` standard in two languages Rust and Typescript.
+The default implementation is composed from two standards [atomic-asset](./atomic-asset.md) and [tradeable](./tradeable.md).

-You can use implementations directly, or leverage libraries which allows to compose own implementations of standard.
+You can use implementations directly, or leverage libraries which allows to compose own implementations.

-:::danger
+Thanks to libraries it is up to you, which interfaces will you expose.:::danger

 Libraries exposes functions, which as first argument accept current state of contract and return modified state.
-You should check `atomic-asset` standard [state](./atomic-asset.md#state), to avoid clash of state fields names.
+You should check [State section](./tradeable-atomic-asset.md#state) to avoid clash of state fields names.
 :::

 ## Discoverability